Experience 2030: the future of customer experience is… Now!

 Key findings for 2030

 “Experience 2030: The Future of Customer Experience is… Now!” was based on a cross-cultural study of 10,000 participants across Europe, the Middle East and Africa.
 It reveals a holistic and updated understanding of consumer buying habits and what those habits might look like in 2030.
 There are several stand-out discoveries from this report which indicate the ways in which Covid-19 might have created a new type of customer.

 Customer service has become a new priority

 61% of customers stated that they were willing to spend more on brands that delivered good customer service during the pandemic.
-49% of shoppers even prioritised the quality of customer service over good prices and discounts.
-This new priority was predicted by a Walker study which found that by the end of 2020, customer experience will act as the most significant brand differentiator, surpassing product and price.
-Good customer service then appears to draw in the most customers and persuades them to spend the most.
-This is even more important now, at a time when many businesses are struggling to survive and customers are spending less and less.
+49% of shoppers even prioritised the quality of customer service over reasonable prices and discounts.
+This new priority was predicted by a Walker study, which found that by the end of 2020, customer experience will act as the most significant brand differentiator, surpassing product and price.
+Good customer service then appears to draw in the most customers and persuade them to spend the most.
+This is even more important now, at a time when many businesses are struggling to survive, and customers are spending less and less.